Tuck-up

 Tuck-up Instructions

-1. Start by lying flat on your back with your arms extended above your head.
+1. Lie flat on your back with arms extended overhead and legs extended straight.

 Tuck-up Form & Visual